The right tone of voice on social media

 But how do brands best leverage this digital change in communication?
 Brands must think about how they represent themselves and address their customers.
 Thus, this blog post delves into the importance of your company’s tone of voice in today’s highly interactive and communicative environment, elaborating which style of communication is most suitable for your company.

-Tone of voice – what are we talking about?
+Tone of voice Social Media – what are we talking about?

 Social media is built upon seven functional blocks, namely identity, conversations, sharing, presence, relationships, reputation and groups.
 Together these elements build the social media presence of your firm and determine the social media user experience (Kietzmann, Hermkens, McCarthy & Silvestre, 2011).
 An important aspect of the brand communication on social media involves the tone of voice, which affects all seven functions on social media.

-The concept of tone of voice is often not the first thing that comes into your mind with regard to brand communication.
+The concept of Social Media tone of voice is often not the first thing that comes into your mind with regard to brand communication.
 However, this should not diminish its importance.
 A company’s tone of voice describes the manner in which the personality and brand values are conveyed in written, verbal and visual communication.
 It is less about what is said and much more about the way it is said (Barcelos, Dantas & Sénécal, 2018).
 In fact, it encompasses the words you choose as well as their order, rhythm and pace.
-The tone of voice also influences the impression everyone gets when they hear or read your company’s message (Moran, 2016).
+The brand voice on social media also influences the impression everyone gets when they hear or read your company’s message (Moran, 2016).

 How to communicate on Social Media?